szabgab/perlmaven.com/sites/en/pages/stdout-stderr-and-redirection.md

 beforeafter
 ```

-Please note, that both "before" and "after" both arrived to the screen <b>after</b> the error message.
+Please note, that both "before" and "after" both arrived to the screen **after** the error message.
 Even though we expected "before" to be, well, before the error message.

 The reason is, that by default, Perl buffers the output of STDOUT and does not